Felt Sense Part Two: Narrative as Armor, & The Grief at the Center

 Touching the Invisible: Mapping the Nervous System Through the Gunas

-In this blog series so far, through the lens of Somatic Alignment, we’ve explored de-armoring and organ resets—how armor shapes not just our physiology but also our culture and the collective nervous system.
+In this blog series so far, through the lens of Somatic Alignment, we’ve explored de-armoring and organ resets, how armor shapes not just our physiology but also our culture and the collective nervous system.
 We’ve looked at how shifting awareness from life-depleting thoughts to life-affirming ones leads to presence and how this shift changes everything.
 We’ve seen how the breath becomes a portal to coherence when infused with conscious attention.
-And we’ve embraced ourselves as electromagnetic beings—wired for flow, resonance, and renewal.
+And we’ve embraced ourselves as electromagnetic beings, wired for flow, resonance, and renewal.

 The Breath Electric: Embracing Our Magnetic Nature

-Every heartbeat, impulse of thought, and breath we take is accompanied by waves—oscillations of charge, frequency, and tone.
+Every heartbeat, impulse of thought, and breath we take is accompanied by waves, oscillations of charge, frequency, and tone.
 The human body is not just a biomechanical system but an electromagnetic instrument, attuned moment by moment to our internal and external environments.
 Like any instrument, its capacity to harmonize or fragment into dissonance depends on a multitude of factors including tension, tempo, and touch.

-In Somatic Alignment, we listen for that signal beneath the static—the subtle communication of electrical impulses, and oscillations within the tissue and nervous system, the shifting rhythms of breath and fascia, and the deeper pulses of the brain.
-We learn that healing is not just about locating and fixing problems—it’s about restoring coherence to a field that’s forgotten how to resonate.
+In Somatic Alignment, we listen for that signal beneath the static, the subtle communication of electrical impulses, and oscillations within the tissue and nervous system, the shifting rhythms of breath and fascia, and the deeper pulses of the brain.
+We learn that healing is not just about locating and fixing problems, it’s about restoring coherence to a field that’s forgotten how to resonate.

 Beyond Force: Cultivating the Skill that Changes Everything

-Every breath offers a choice: to embrace more aliveness or to pull away from it.
-How we respond in that moment—the way we think about what we’re feeling—shapes how the breath is received, and how life moves through us.
+How we think about what we’re feeling shapes how breath is received, and how life moves through us.

-Each moment becomes a seed for the next because our brains are ditch diggers (a concept explored in Neuroacrobatics™): they groove the same patterns deeper unless we intentionally shift attention.
+Each moment becomes a seed for the next, because our brains are ditch diggers (a concept explored in Neuroacrobatics™): they groove the same patterns deeper unless we intentionally shift attention.

 From Fascia to Ideology: The Nervous System of the Collective

-Wilhelm Reich revealed how the body armors itself against trauma—chronic muscle tensions that stifle emotional flow, distort posture, and shape our behaviors.
+Wilhelm Reich revealed how the body armors itself against trauma, chronic muscle tensions that stifle emotional flow, distort posture, and shape our behaviors.
 But what if entire cultures do the same?

 Just as repressed emotions crystallize into rigid musculature, unprocessed collective trauma calcifies into social structures.
-Institutions, media, and tribal identities become the “connective tissue” of cultural armoring—defensive, reactive, and increasingly brittle.
+Institutions, media, and tribal identities become the “connective tissue” of cultural armoring, defensive, reactive, and increasingly brittle.
 The more a belief system is threatened, the more it contracts into dogma.

 Organ Resets: Restoring Internal Communication

-Our organs don’t just function mechanically—they exist within a complex network of nervous system signaling, fascia, and energetic flow.
+Our organs don’t just function mechanically, they exist within a complex network of nervous system signaling, fascia, and energetic flow.
 When this internal communication is disrupted, whether by stress, trauma, or habitual tension patterns, it can create a sense of disconnection that affects both physical health and emotional well-being.

 Organ resets are a way to help restore our internal communication process.
 By using breathwork, localized and directional touch, and awareness, we engage the vagus nerve and fascial system to support the natural motility and function of the organs.
 This helps release stored tension, improve interoception, and reestablish a sense of safety and connection in the body.